 Whether you are looking forward to the wondrous wildlife, breath-taking landscapes, the colonial charm – or all three and more – this unique destination and its welcoming locals are awaiting your adventure.

-You should arrive at the airport to take your flight to Quito via Bogota.
+Arrive at the airport for your overnight flight to Quito, via Bogota.

 Welcome to Quito!
 The largest, best-preserved colonial city of America, it was declared a UNESCO World Heritage Site in 1978.
 Considered the Cultural Capital of South America, it’s located just south of the equator at the foothills of the Pichincha volcano.
 Our tour of the city includes the leafy Independence square, overlooked by the Presidential Palace, cathedral and Archbishop’s Palace.
 Just a short walk away is the baroque Jesuit church of Compania de Jesus, with its incredible gilded interior.
 Another of Quito’s gems is the church and convent of San Francisco, the largest religious complex on the continent.

 Embrace the once-in-a-lifetime experience of standing on both the north and southern hemisphere.
 Here you’ll learn about the interesting history of the Equator line and physics of the location.
 We then continue to the little town of Mindo, set amidst lush forested hills.
 We stay for two nights in a lodge, surrounded by the exotic cloud forest and incredible birds.